-- the amount of cover shown on your cover summary or the amount we've written to tell you following an increase, whichever is greater, or - the pre-incapacity earnings of the person covered multiplied by 55% (the maximum percentage of pre-incapacity earnings shown in the additional features of your cover summary).
+- the amount of cover shown on your cover summary or the amount we've written to tell you following an increase, whichever is greater, or - the maximum annual benefit available based on the person covered's pre-incapacity earnings

 Your amount of cover will continue to increase each year on the date the plan your cover is under started.
 The additional features in your cover summary will show whether your cover will increase by a fixed rate or by the retail price index.
 If you select this option your premiums will also increase each year.
 This is explained further on page 11.